 - Cosy up at the hotel bar and taste local whiskies and gins

 The Roseate Edinburgh welcomes families who receive complimentary hot chocolate on arrival, complimentary parking is also offered.
 Cots, sofa beds and folding beds are available, as well as kids' meals and optional room service.
 Edinburgh is a very family-friendly city with heaps of attractions and sights.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 Family friendly accommodation:

-All Suites and Luxury King rooms (excluding Scapa Suite in Dunstane House and Hamnavoe Suite in Hampton House) can each fit a baby cot and/or rollaway bed
+All Suites and Executive Rooms (excluding Scapa Suite in Dunstane House and Hamnavoe Suite in Hampton House) can each fit a baby cot and/or rollaway bed

 - Airport: 15 minutes